AnuradhaSawaika/Product_Price_Optimization_Analysis/Readme.md

 The analysis shows that even modest changes in pricing can yield ~80% lift,
 making this approach highly impactful for retailers & e-commerce businesses.

-✨ Next Step: Upload all files to GitHub → pin this repo → and showcase it as a polished portfolio project!